Otra Nota

-Otra Nota (English: Another Note) is the debut album by American singer Marc Anthony that was released on January 26, 1993, by RMM Records.
+Otra Nota (English: Another Note) is the debut studio album by American singer Marc Anthony that was released on January 26, 1993, by RMM Records.
 Produced by Sergio George, it was the first album by Anthony to record in salsa after starting his career as a freestyle musician.
 Recording of the album began after Anthony asked RMM president Ralph Mercado to record Juan Gabriel's "Hasta Que Te Conocí" in salsa after hearing it on the radio during a taxi ride.
 Recorded on a low budget, the album peaked at No. 2 on the Billboard Tropical Albums chart and reached No. 30 on the Billboard Top Latin Albums chart.

 The album was well received by critics who complimented George's production and Anthony's youthful voice.
 Anthony received two awards for "Best New Artists" at the Billboard Latin Music Awards and the Lo Nuestro Awards.
 The album produced three singles: "Hasta Que Te Conocí", "Palabras del Alma", and "Si Tú No Te Fueras", all of which charted on the Billboard Hot Latin Songs chart.
 As of 2002, Otra Nota has sold over 300,000 copies.